 The reaction time and accuracy results confirm that our search difficulty manipulation was effective.
 Nonetheless, participants preferred to saccade first, and more often, into the sighted as opposed to the blind field to a similar extent across the five difficulty levels.
 When the target was easy to spot in the periphery, and it was not initially visible in the sighted field, participants should have immediately moved their eyes deep into the blind field to search for the target.
 Yet participants were consistently biased towards the sighted field, irrespective of the ease of target detection.
 Had participants been able to implement a strategy of searching the blind field when the target was not immediately apparent on easy trials, we would have also seen a decrease in the performance difference between blind- and sighted-field targets with decreasing search difficulty.
 Instead, this difference is consistently large across search difficulty.

-in the fourth experiment we only test participants under two conditions: parallel (pop-out) and serial.
+Therefore, in the fourth experiment we only test participants under two conditions: parallel (pop-out) and serial.
 If the search is easy (it is a pop-out) and the target is initially not visible in the sighted field, the optimal strategy is to make the first saccade deep into the blind field.
 In the easy condition, participants should be able to tell without making any eye movements (if it is in the sighted field) or with one eye-movement (if it is in the blind field) whether the target is present or absent.
 Therefore the reaction time difference between target present in the blind and in the sighted field should be about the time it takes to execute one eye movement (about 300ms).

 Experiment 4